zzw890827/aws-sap-questions/第三套/README.md

     </details>

-32. A company experienced a breach of highly confidential personal information due to permissions issues on an Amazon S3 bucket.
+32. A company experienced a breach of highly confidential personal information due to permission issues on an Amazon S3 bucket.
 The Information Security team has tightened the bucket policy to restrict access.
 Additionally, to be better prepared for future attacks, these requirements must be met: -Identify remote IP addresses that are accessing the bucket objects. -Receive alerts when the security policy on the bucket is changed. -Remediate the policy changes automatically.
 Which strategies should the Solutions Architect use?
     - [ ] A. Use Amazon CloudWatch Logs with CloudWatch filters to identify remote IP addresses.
 Use CloudWatch Events rules with AWS Lambda to automatically remediate S3 bucket policy changes.
 Use Amazon SES with CloudWatch Events rules for alerts.
     - [ ] B. Use Amazon Athena with S3 access logs to identify remote IP addresses.
 Use AWS Config rules with AWS Systems Manager Automation to automatically remediate S3 bucket policy changes.
 Use Amazon SNS with AWS Config rules for alerts.
     - [ ] C. Use S3 access logs with Amazon Elasticsearch Service and Kibana to identify remote IP addresses.
 Use an Amazon Inspector assessment template to automatically remediate S3 bucket policy changes.
 Use Amazon SNS for alerts.